liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/03-communication-between-widgets.markdown

 from other widgets?
 Consider a common use case for the Wiki application.
 The Wiki widget is often used along with the Tags Navigation widget so that when a user clicks on a tag of the latter, the Wiki shows a list of pages with that tag.
-In some cases, an administrator may want the Wiki to always show the front page independently of any tag navigation done through other widgets.
-This can be achieved by checking the *Ignore* checkbox so that the values of the parameter coming from those other widgets are ignored.
+An administrator may want the Wiki to always show the front page independently of any tag navigation done through other widgets.
+This is done by checking the *Ignore* checkbox so that the values of the parameter coming from those other widgets are ignored.

 Reading the value of a parameter from another widget is an advanced but very